ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

     kubernetes instance (see @heading_containers_docker_kubernetes) installed in our private server.
 For easier management of all the kubernetes resources we need to create we use Helm @web_helm.
-  The `prod` application is targeting a port which can be accessed publicly fron the internet by all the users.
+  The `prod` application is targeting a port which can be accessed publicly from the internet by all the users.
 Currently the domain our application is using is the https://thapo-ska.thapo.org/app, but it is possibly to change after the completion of this thesis.